-At the date of this report the following directors have been appointed as members of the Audit Committee: Yves Désiront (chairperson), Gerd Zettlmeissl and Bruservices SA (represented by Henri De Meyer).
-The Audit Committee of the Board of Directors is composed exclusively of non-executive directors, of which two are independent directors.
+At the date of this report the following directors have been appointed as members of the Audit Committee: RE Finance - chairperson (represented by Yves Désiront), Meusinvest (represented by Marc Foidart) and SFPI SA (represented by François Fontaine).
+The Audit Committee of the Board of Directors is composed exclusively of non-executive directors.